 The City is required by the Act to conduct the review this year.
-Therefore it is recommended that Council authorises the Chief Executive Officer to provide public notice of the review on 17 November 2018, with submissions invited until 19 January 2019.
-This will enable the review to be conducted in late January 2019 and for any changes (if endorsed by Council) to be implemented prior to the October 2019 elections.
+Therefore it is recommended that Council authorises the Chief Executive Officer to provide public notice of the review on 17 November 2018, with submissions invited until 2 February 2019.
+This will enable the review to be conducted in February 2019.
+While this means the City will not meet the LGAB's 31 January 2019 deadline for receiving notice of reviews, Administration will liaise with the LGAB throughout the review process in an attempt to ensure the LGAB has adequate notice of the City's review and is in the best position to action any changes (if any).
+Administration notes that the LGAB cannot guarantee that any changes will be implemented prior to the 2019 local government elections, which are scheduled for October 2019.